 Graduate School Student Resources—Explore academic success, cultural resources, family, housing, identity & culture, interpersonal support, mentoring, professional development and transportation resources.

-UW Husky Card—Go to the UW Bothell Campus Public Safety Office in LB2-005.
+UW Husky Card—Main lobby of Husky Hall.
 You will be required to show legal photo identification to obtain a card.

 Commuter Services—Find transportation resources for UW Bothell including parking permits, disability parking assistance, bicycle and pedestrian access, bus route information, U-Car use (official university business only) and carpool support.